Inspiring and opening relationships and dialogue on how to bring high-quality music engagement to those facing difficult times.

 Teaming up healthcare, opera and creative professionals, HealthPitch creates original operatic productions dedicated to promoting health, wellbeing and independence, restoring human connection and enhancing the lives of those who are vulnerable, isolated or in need of care, and those who care for them.

-Our performances are professional yet accessible, relevant and intimate, truly engaging our audiences.
+Our performances are professional yet accessible, relevant and intimate.
+Our opera singers are fantastic, the story-lines simple and captivating, truly engaging our audiences.

 HealthPitch is also a bid to raise awareness of what innovative partnerships can achieve: finding the holy grail in care together, which is human connection.

 VIDEO: 6 Characters final rehearsal at the Claremont Project, 10th March 2017

 The HealthPitch team is full of people who inspire, collaborate and help to make links.